 In Ficus bonsai trees, the fruit is always to scale.
 On small trees they may look like cherries or apples, while on larger plants they resemble berries.

-Ficus carica is the Mediterranean 'edible fig’ or ‘common fig.’ Although in the same family, it is deciduous and is not a tropical.
-It is rarely used in bonsai.
+Ficus carica is the Mediterranean 'edible fig’ or ‘common fig.’ Although in the same family, it is deciduous, is not a tropical and it is rarely used in bonsai.

 Also known as ‘prop’ roots or buttress roots, they often give extra support to massive spreading "arms" of the banyan tree.

 Some Ficus species grow aerial roots primarily off the trunk, still others have none.

 Occasionally, when the original trunk dies, aerial roots keep the tree alive.